ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-02-data-visualization.md

 -----

-Data visualization is a core, analytical skill required for problem-solving, As long as the visuals are clean and effectivem, it does not really matter if data is graphed with python or R, Power BI or Tableau.
+Data visualization is a core, analytical skill required for problem-solving, As long as the visuals are clean and effective, it does not really matter if data is graphed with python or R, Power BI or Tableau.
 Data visualization is a must-have skillset.